-Condition Number Condition ii. the works are explicitly described and managed as winter works by a certified Site-Specific Erosion and Sediment Control Plan required by Condition RES5; or iii. the earthworks and land disturbance are directed by the Regional Council for maintenance or stabilisation purposes and are undertaken within three (3) working days of being directed by the Regional Council. b) If ten (10) working days have passed since a written request to undertake works in accordance with clause (a)(i) is made to the Regional Council, and the Regional Council has not provided a written response, then the requested works may commence.
-Groundwate er RGW1 Dewatering a) The taking of groundwater for the purpose of dewatering as a result of construction activities authorised by these resource consents must: i. not be located within fifty (50) metres of a consented bore, or a bore that is permitted by a rule in a Regional Plan, on any other property; and ii. continue only for the time required to carry out the construction activities and, where practicable, occur when groundwater is low. b) Where the Project is located below the maximum groundwater level, any seepage will be treated in stormwater management devices, conveyed to maintain flow continuity, and discharged to ground as close as practicable to where it would have naturally flowed. c) Where the discharge of water from dewatering as a result of construction activities authorised by these resource consents is to a sediment retention device, the discharge is managed by Condition RES1. d) Where the discharge of water from dewatering as a result of construction activities authorised by these resource consents is directly to the receiving environment the water must have: i. a pH between 5.5 and 8.5; and ii.
-100mm clarity.
+Condition Number Condition b) Where the Project is located below the maximum groundwater level, any seepage will be treated in stormwater management devices, conveyed to maintain flow continuity, and discharged to ground as close as practicable to where it would have naturally flowed. c) Where the discharge of water from dewatering as a result of construction activities authorised by these resource consents is to a sediment retention device, the discharge is managed by Condition RES1. d) Where the discharge of water from dewatering as a result of construction activities authorised by these resource consents is directly to the receiving environment the water must have: a pH between 5.5 and 8.5; and 100mm clarity.
 RGW2 Groundwater standards a) The construction activities authorised by these resource consents must not result in any adverse change to the existing quality, maximum quantity and maximum rate of abstraction for any community water supply or bore that is either subject to an active water permit or permitted by a rule in a Regional Plan.
-RGW3 Groundwater monitoring a) Groundwater must be monitored to confirm compliance with Condition RGW2 as follows: at all existing groundwater monitoring bores installed as part of the Project, except those that must be decommission because they are within the Project footprint; at a sampling and reporting frequency appropriate to the scale, intensity and duration of the works programme; for the duration of construction and for a year following the road being open for public use. b) A summary report of the groundwater monitoring required by clause (a) must be provided to the Regional Council in the annual report required by Condition RGA3.
+RGW3 Groundwater monitoring a) Groundwater must be monitored to confirm compliance with Condition RGW2 as follows: i. at all existing groundwater monitoring bores, except those that must be decommission because they are within the Project footprint; ii. at the existing sampling frequency; iii. for the duration of construction and for a year following the Project being open for public use. b) A summary report of the groundwater monitoring required by clause (a) must be provided to the Regional Council in the annual report required by Condition RGA3.
+Surface Water a) The taking of surface water for construction activities must not exceed the maximum abstraction volumes or maximum abstraction rates in Table RWT-1: